bash/terminal-colorsaurus/readme.md

-Determines the background and foreground color of the terminal using the `OSC 10` and `OSC 11` terminal sequence.
+Determines the background and foreground color of the terminal using the `OSC 10` and `OSC 11` escape codes.

-This is useful for answering the question *"Is this terminal dark or light?"*.
+This library helps answer the question *«Is this terminal dark or light?»*.

 Windows is unfortunately [not supported](./doc/windows.md).